awslabs/aws-fluent-plugin-kinesis/README.md

 ### batch_request_max_size
 Integer, default 5 * 1024*1024.
 The number of max size of making batch request from record chunk.
 It can't exceed the default value because it's API limit.

-### log_truncate_max_size
-Integer, default 0.
-When emitting the log entry, the message will be truncated by this size to avoid infinite loop when the log is also sent to Kinesis.
-The value 0 (default) means no truncation.

 ### http_proxy
 HTTP proxy for API calling.
 Default `nil`.